Paola Ash - Best Toenail Specialist

 You will have an ingrown toenail if you are:

-• having a sweaty feet, which is easier for toe nails to dig in as it makes your skin soft
+- having sweaty feet, which is easier for toenails to dig in as it makes your skin soft

-Furthermore, ingrowing nail become more usual in older people for the nails get thicker as we age.
-Also, they are more prone to people who have circulation problems or diabetes.
-Ingrown toenail for diabetics should be treated with an extra care as the skin is very sensitive.
+Furthermore, ingrown toenails are more common in older people, as nails get thicker as we age.
+They are also more prone to people who have circulation problems or diabetes.
+Ingrown toenails in diabetics should be treated with extra care, as the skin is very sensitive.

 What are the Symptoms of Ingrown Toenail?

 How to know if you’re getting an ingrown toenail?
-Ingrown nails may result to a pain all along the edge or at the end of the toe.
+Ingrown toenails may result in pain all along the edge or at the end of the toe.
 Aside from localised pain, it may also show the following signs:

-• As the condition get worse, it may show redness and may be infected with increased pain
+- As the condition gets worse, it may show redness and may be infected with increased pain

-Even if these signs can quite indicate an infected ingrown toenail, these symptoms may also be a result of a subungual corn, an involuted nail or just a thickened toe nail.
+Even if these signs indicate an infected ingrown toenail, the symptoms may also be a result of a subungual corn, an involuted nail or just a thickened toenail.
 Hence, it is essential to get a precise diagnosis as wrong treatment could harm the toenail, worsen the pain and cause infections.

 There are many causes for ingrown toenails.
 Some of the risk factors include:

-• Incorrect cutting practice – such as cutting your toenails too short or cutting the edges of the toenails encourages the surrounding skin to fold over the nail, and the nail to then push into that piece of skin and pierce it.
+- Incorrect cutting practice – such as cutting your toenails too short or cutting the edges of the toenails which encourages the surrounding skin to fold over the nail, and the nail to then push into that piece of skin and pierce it.

-• Slightly curved nails cause the nail to certainly dig into the sides of your toes.
+- Slightly curved nails cause the nail to dig into the sides of your toes.

-• Hereditary and genetic factors contributing to the shape of your toes or nails, which makes you more prone to getting ingrown nails.
+- Hereditary and genetic factors contributing to the shape of your toes or nails, which makes you more prone to getting ingrown toenails.

-• Too much pressure from ill-fitting shoes which crowd your toenails and toes.
-This may include footwear that are too tight, short or narrow at the end.
+- Too much pressure from ill-fitting shoes which crowd your toenails and toes.
+This may include footwear that is too tight, short or narrow at the end.

 How to prevent Ingrown Toenails?